 The heating system of swim spas allows you to use them year round, whatever the weather or season.
 This is particularly important if you live in a country like the UK, where the warmer weather tends to last less than four months and is often unpredictable.

 Certain factors boost the energy efficiency of swim spas.
 These include fitting a well-insulated cover to the swim spa, and opting for a below ground installation, which keeps the swim spa more insulated.

 If you invest in a swim spa with a pressurised filtration system, the energy used to keep the water clean is reduced.
 Hydropool’s self-clean technology ensures that the water is filtered and cleaned every 15 minutes, making it the most energy efficient filtration system in the world.

-Swim spas provide a built in current system so that you are effectively swimming on the spot rather than swimming long laps of a pool.
+Another advantage of swim spas is that they provide a built in current system so that you are effectively swimming on the spot rather than swimming long laps of a pool.
 Swim spas therefore use up far less space in your back garden than a traditional swimming pool, and are a good option if you don’t want to lose a huge area of your garden.